 Volunteering on Junior CE Camp gives you the chance to encourage, equip and empower those those who have completed year 4-6 at school in by helping them understand that they are loved by a big God, who wants them to love others in a big way.
 Find out about previous camps.

 As part of the team, you will serve with around 55 other volunteers from 20 churches from around South Australia.
 Together you will help young people enjoy camp through games, craft, sport, worship, teaching and small group discussions.

 Camp is held during the first week of January each year at Cornerstone College, Mount Barker.

 Join a team of young adults who are passionate about seeing South Australian young people know Jesus in a way that changes their lives.
-You can volunteer on Junior Camp if you follow Jesus, are active in a Church community, are over 18 years of age, complete a volunteer application form (including a request for referee checks), clear a National Police Check, and complete Child Safe Environments training.
+You can volunteer on Junior Camp if you follow Jesus, are active in a Church community, are over 18 years of age, complete a volunteer application form (including a request for referee checks), clear a Working with Children Check, and complete Safe Environments training.
 Find out more about the process in our FAQ section.

 Arrive – afternoon, 5th January